top of page

 • The WellStorm Inc. & A Tribe Called Black

-Special thanks to Unstoppable Latina® and their Shine & Build Accelerator for helping raise funds so that each student received a stipend to support their business idea—and to The WellStorm Inc. and A Tribe Called Black for providing laptops and hotspots for every child.
+Special thanks to Unstoppable Latina® and their Shine & Build Accelerator for helping raise funds so that each student received a stipend to support their business idea.
+Also, thanks to The WellStorm Inc. and A Tribe Called Black for providing laptops and hotspots for every child.

-We also celebrate the commitment of our volunteers and the Organization's leadership of Cie Morin, Maria Lawson, Nadine James, and Dr. Sheri-Ann McLean Williams, who helped make this week impactful and unforgettable.
+We also celebrate the commitment of our volunteers and the Organization's leadership of Cie Morin, Maria Lawson, Nadine James, and Dr. Sheri-Ann McLean Williams.
+Their efforts helped make this week impactful and unforgettable.

 Racquel Knight, Founder of For One Child Foundation, shares a moment of gratitude during the State Program, honoring community support and partnership.